basho-labs/riak-mesos/README.md

 #### Inter-node Communication

-Under normal operation, distributed erlang applications communicate with each other by first connecting on EPMD's default port, then communicating the necessary information for the nodes to connect.
+Under normal operation, riak nodes communicate with each other by first connecting on EPMD's default port, then communicating the necessary information for the nodes to connect.
 In a Mesos environment, however, it is not possible to assume that a specific port is available for use.
-To enable distributed erlang communication within Mesos, we use [ErlPMD](https://github.com/sanmiguel/erlpmd).
+To enable inter-riak-node communication within Mesos, we use [ErlPMD](https://github.com/sanmiguel/erlpmd).
 ErlPMD listens on a port chosen by the Scheduler from those made available by Mesos and coordinates the ports each node can be reached at by storing it in Zookeeper.

 # Fault Tolerance #